-How to Get a Loan With No Credit + No-Credit Loan Options for 2023
+How To Get a Loan With Bad Credit

-Are you one of the 19 million adults without a credit score?
-Although having credit history helps, you can still apply for a credit card or learn how to get a loan when you have no credit.¹
+Are you one of the 45 million adults without a credit score?
+Although having a solid credit history helps, you can still apply and get a loan with no credit or even bad credit.¹

-That’s right – whether you’re a student or someone entering a new financial chapter, you still have loan options with no credit in 2023.
+That’s right – whether you’re a student or someone entering a new financial chapter, you still have loan options with no credit.

 Ready to start exploring your options?
-Here’s how to get a loan with no credit in seven steps.
+Here’s how to get a loan with bad credit in seven steps.

 A graphic shows the options you have while researching how to get a loan with no credit.

-The right loan strategy will depend on your financial health and the reasoning behind getting a loan in the first place.
+The right loan strategy will depend on your financial health and why you want a loan in the first place.
 Not only can you get a loan with no credit, but you also have several options.
-Check out these loans to see which one works best for you.

 Credit unions

 Financial institutions like credit unions and banks can offer tailored services to meet your funding needs.
 Even with no credit, a credit union can help you explore options and show you which loans you qualify for.
-They also have financial advisors ready to show you how to build credit to qualify for larger loans.
+They also often have financial advisors who can show you how to build credit to qualify for larger loans.

 Payday loans

 Payday loans are short-term loans that you can qualify for based on your income rather than your credit.
 These loans exist to help with emergency expenses, which you have to pay back by your next pay period.
-The big catch is that the interest is usually 300% to 400%.
-For every $100 you borrow, you’ll pay an extra $15 to $30 in fees.
+The big catch is that the interest can be as much as 400%, which is much higher than personal loans.
+For every $100 you borrow, you’ll usually pay an extra $15 to $30 in fees.²

-Payday loans are a last resort; even the ‘best’ options are expensive.
+Payday loans should be used as a last resort; even the best options can be expensive.
 Because of the cost, payday loans could lead to additional debt and financial strain if you can’t afford to pay back your loan.

 Secured credit cards